Do You Continue to Greet a Co-Worker Who Ignores You?

 Furthermore, silent treatment can be a form of manipulation, as it seeks to punish or manipulate the targeted individual into conforming to the perpetrator’s expectations or desires.
 It can also serve to undermine the target’s confidence and self-esteem, making them more vulnerable to further mistreatment.

 As such, it’s crucial for employers to address instances of the silent treatment in the workplace promptly and effectively, and other forms of bullying such as belittling.
-Establishing clear policies and procedures for addressing bullying behaviour, providing training on respectful workplace conduct, and fostering a culture of open communication and mutual respect can help prevent and mitigate the impact of bullying behaviours like the silent treatment.

-Signs that your co-workers hate you
+Signs that your co-workers dislike you

 Do they really hate you?
 Or is it jealousy & low self-esteem?